floatme-corp/golflog/README.md

     ctx = golflog.ContextWithName(ctx, "Queue")
 }
 ```
-All messages logged from that point forware will have the name added to the
+All messages logged from that point forward will have the name added to the
 existing name: `RootLoggerName.Queue`.

 Additional values can be setup as well for future logging: